Decision Layer for Agents · Deterministic · MCP Ready

 Determinism

-Same case + same rules version = identical verdict, every single time.
+Same case + same rules version = identical decision, every single time.
 No model variability.
 No prompt drift.
 No “it said yes yesterday and no today.”
 Version-pin a decision package and your agent's decision logic is locked until you explicitly promote a new version.

 Pin artifacts per environment: expense_policy@2.1.0 in prod, @2.2.0-rc1 in staging.